Last revised on December 3, 2022.

 - Google Earth view in Chrome: See here

-- I used a Sony RX100 III to capture most of the images you’ll see below; a fellow trekker’s Huawei P30 captured the others.
+- Photos: I used a Sony RX100 III to capture most of the images you’ll see below; a fellow trekker’s Huawei P30 captured the others.
 (Thanks again, O, for letting me use them!)

 Our Lingshi Campsite (Charhae Thang?)

 The dzong is on top of the hill (4220m) in the panorama below.
-Some ascent required!
+Some ascent is required!
 We were at 4013m at the campground at the bottom of the valley transliterated by

 - Bart Jordans as Charzi Thang and Charhae Thang and